-From 2020, the existing Koori Preschool program for 3 to 5 year-olds will be expanded to 15 hours per week.
+From 2020, the existing Koori Preschool program for three to five year-olds will be expanded to 15 hours per week.
 We will be working with the Aboriginal and Torres Strait Islander community to make sure Koori Pre is meeting the intended need.
-In addition, access to 15 hours per week of preschool for up to 100 Aboriginal and Torres Strait Islander children aged 3 years will be provided.
+In addition, access to 15 hours per week of preschool for up to 100 Aboriginal and Torres Strait Islander children aged three years will be provided.

 Frequently Asked Questions

 From 2020 the rollout of 3 year-old preschool will begin for priority children.
 It will start with children who need extra support or who will benefit most.

 - International and national evidence tells us that from birth, specially the first three years sets the groundwork for children’s social, physical, emotional, language and cognitive development.

 - The ACT Government is making sure every child, from the age of three will be able to access the best early childhood education possible.